-Jason: While the non-agency market has been slow to come back, it's returning with a greater standardized capital structure than before.
-One of the things we always highlight about structured assets is there are multiple ways to make a safe investment, because you can accomplish it through either good underlying loans or a strong capital structure.
+Callan: While the non-agency market has been slow to come back, it's returning with a greater standardized capital structure than before.
+One of the things we always highlight about structured assets is that there are ways to make a safe investment, through either good underlying loans or a strong capital structure.
 Today, both sides of this coin are in a better position than they were before the financial crisis.

-What protects us as bondholders are triggers in the capital structure (like credit enhancements) that have been put in place to make sure we have protection on the principal of the bonds.
-And there's now a lot more transparency and consistency into the capital structure of these structured products, so we're able to better analyze those protections and assess the level of risk in any non-agency investment.
-Lenders became a lot more responsible because of regulation, but the improvement to the capital structure came about because of natural market forces.
+What protects bondholders are triggers in the capital structure (like credit enhancements) that have been put in place to make sure there is protection on the bond's principal.
+There's now a lot more transparency and consistency within the capital structure of these structured products; we're able to better analyze those protections and assess the level of risk in any non-agency investment.
+Lenders have become more responsible because of regulation, but the improvement to the capital structure came about because of natural market forces.
 This standardization and transparency is a good thing for investors.